- About the Major

 - Rachel Buchanan O'Hare worked as a news reporter at the Raleigh News & Observer and Charlottesville Daily Progress.
 She earned her master's degree from Columbia University and undergraduate degree from Vanderbilt University.
 For over five years, Rachel taught news writing as an adjunct at the Philip Merrill College of Journalism and an introductory journalism course at Towson State University.
 Besides newspapers, she has written for magazines and radio.
 Her research interests are American history and journalism, especially slavery and the civil rights era.

 - Yacong Yuan graduated with an M.S. in Journalism from Ohio University in June 2011.
 After earning her B.A. degree in Economics English from Shanghai University of Finance and Economics in 2007, she worked as a market researcher at Infineon Technologies AG and as a communication specialist at TynTec GmbH in Munich, Germany.
-As an undergraduate, she worked at China Radio International English Service in Beijing covering China’s railway system reform and Management Buyout reform at State-Owned Enterprises.
+As an undergraduate, she worked at China Radio International English Service in Beijing covering China’s railway system reform and management buyout reform at State-Owned Enterprises.
 She also produced investigative news reports as an intern for Shennong TV Station in Beijing.
 As a master’s student at OU, she assisted individual faculty members researching topics such as comparative international news coverage and globalization of cultures.
-She is interested in the Internet and society, transformation and interactions between mainstream journalism, citizen journalism, and particularly the role of social media in social change.
+She is curently a quantitative researcher interested in media psychology, cross cultural communication, and social network analysis.

 Ph.D.
 Cohort Entering 2010